rijuris/Pizza_Sales_Report/README.md

-Pizza Sales Data Analysis
+# Pizza Sales Data Analysis

+## Overview

-This repository contains the SQL queries used for Exploratory Data Analysis (EDA) on a pizza sales dataset, along with the corresponding visualizations created using Power BI.
+This repository contains the SQL queries and Power BI files for analyzing pizza sales data.
+The project includes Key Performance Indicators (KPIs) and visualizations to provide insights into various aspects of the business.

-Project Overview
-The goal of this project is to analyze pizza sales data and derive key insights into various aspects of the business.
-The analysis includes Key Performance Indicators (KPIs) and trends over time.
-The visualizations are created using both SQL queries and Power BI to present the data in an informative and visually appealing manner.

-SQL Queries
-A. KPIs
-  Total Revenue:
-  Average Order Value:
-  Total Pizzas Sold:
-  Total Orders:
-  Average Pizzas Per Order:
+## Key Features

+- **Total Revenue:** SQL query to calculate the total revenue from pizza sales.
+- **Average Order Value:** SQL query to calculate the average order value.
+- **Total Pizzas Sold:** SQL query to determine the total number of pizzas sold.
+- **Total Orders:** SQL query to count the total number of orders.
+- **Average Pizzas Per Order:** SQL query to calculate the average number of pizzas per order.

-B. Daily and Monthly Trends
+## Daily and Monthly Trends

-  Monthly Trend for Orders:
+- **Daily Trend for Total Orders:** SQL query for analyzing the daily trend of total orders.
+- **Monthly Trend for Orders:** SQL query for examining the monthly trend of orders.

-C. Sales Distribution
+## Sales Distribution

-  % of Sales by Pizza Category:
+- **% of Sales by Pizza Category:** SQL query to calculate the percentage of sales by pizza category.
-  % of Sales by Pizza Size:
+- **% of Sales by Pizza Size:** SQL query to determine the percentage of sales by pizza size.
+- **Total Pizzas Sold by Pizza Category (for a specific month):** SQL query to analyze the total pizzas sold by pizza category for a specific month.

-D. Top and Bottom Performers
+## Top and Bottom Performers

-  Top 5 Pizzas by Revenue:
-  Bottom 5 Pizzas by Revenue:
-  Top 5 Pizzas by Quantity:
-  Bottom 5 Pizzas by Quantity:
+- **Top 5 Pizzas by Revenue:** SQL query to identify the top 5 pizzas by revenue.
+- **Bottom 5 Pizzas by Revenue:** SQL query to find the bottom 5 pizzas by revenue.
+- **Top 5 Pizzas by Quantity:** SQL query to discover the top 5 pizzas by quantity sold.
+- **Bottom 5 Pizzas by Quantity:** SQL query to identify the bottom 5 pizzas by quantity sold.
-  Top 5 Pizzas by Total Orders:
+- **Top 5 Pizzas by Total Orders:** SQL query to list the top 5 pizzas by total orders.
-  Bottom 5 Pizzas by Total Orders:
+- **Bottom 5 Pizzas by Total Orders:** SQL query to list the bottom 5 pizzas by total orders.

-Power BI Dashboard
+## Power BI Dashboard

-In addition to the SQL queries, the repository includes Power BI files that visualize the data and insights generated from the analysis.
-The Power BI dashboard provides interactive and dynamic visualizations for a comprehensive understanding of the pizza sales trends.
+The repository includes Power BI files for interactive visualizations of the pizza sales data.
+The Power BI dashboard enhances the understanding of trends and patterns.

-Feel free to explore the SQL queries and Power BI dashboard for a detailed analysis of the pizza sales data.